A coordinate-free guide to the mechanics of thin shells: Introduction

-The problem of establishing consistent theories of shell or other thin structures such as rods or ribbons, has been tackled by two approaches: the \emph{deductive approach} and the \emph{direct approach} \cite{villaggioMathematicalModelsElastic1997}.
+To place our contribution into perspective, a digression concerning the conventional approaches to deriving theories of thin structures is fitting.
+The problem of establishing consistent theories of shells, or other thin structures such as rods or ribbons, has been addressed through two approaches: the \emph{deductive approach} and the \emph{direct approach} \citep{villaggio1997}.

+The deductive approach pursues a theory of thin structures by a process of ``dimension reduction'' that has its starting point in a three-dimensional theory.
+Typically, this theory is linear or nonlinear elasticity, or a multiphysics theory having elasticity as its backbone.
+Nevertheless, there exist derivations that begin with with the theory of viscous fluids \citep{ribeGeneralTheoryDynamics2002}, and with atomistic models \citep{aziziBendingStretchingBehavior2023, daviniGaussianStiffnessGraphene2017}

+The most elementary approaches to dimension reduction hinge on an Ansatz concerning the particular form of the displacement, strain, or stress.
+Such assumptions are often based on intuition or on comparisons with special cases which admit exact solutions.
+Although the Ansatz does not satisfy the three-dimensional equations in all cases, an averaging process is employed over the thickness of body to provide approximate descriptions of the stress, strain, and displacement.